-2 [Where applicable, refers equally to regional economic integration organizations in their areas of competence and in accordance with WHA Resolution 59.24 , para 3(2).]
+2 Where applicable, also regional economic integration organizations.

-5. Advances in biomedical science have provided opportunities to develop new, affordable, safe and effective health products and medical devices, particularly those that meet public health needs.
-Urgent efforts should be made to make these advances more affordable, accessible and widely available in developing countries. (consensus)

-- 6. The Report of the Commission on Intellectual Property Rights, Innovation and Public Health provides an analysis of the problems and makes recommendations that form a basis of future actions. (consensus) - 7.
-Intellectual property rights are an important incentive for the development of new health-care products.
-This incentive alone does not meet the need for the development of new products to fight diseases where the potential paying market is small or uncertain. (consensus) - 8.
-The Doha Ministerial Declaration on the TRIPS Agreement and Public Health confirms that the agreement does not and should not prevent Members from taking measures to protect public health.
-The declaration, while reiterating commitment to the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), affirms that the Agreement can and should be interpreted and implemented in a manner supportive of the rights of WTO Members to protect public health and, in particular, to promote access to medicines for all. (consensus) - 9.
-Article 7 of the TRIPS agreement states that "the protection and enforcement of intellectual property rights should contribute to the promotion of technological innovation into the transfer and dissemination of technology, to the mutual advantage of producers and users of technological knowledge and in a manner conducive to social and economic welfare, and to a balance of rights and obligations". (consensus) - 10.
-The Universal Declaration of Human Rights provides that "everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits" and that "everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author". (consensus) - 11.
-The price of medicines is one of the factors that can impede access to treatment. (consensus) - 12.
-International intellectual property agreements contain flexibilities that could facilitate increased access to pharmaceutical products by developing countries.
+6. The Report of the Commission on Intellectual Property Rights, Innovation and Public Health provides an analysis of the problems and makes recommendations that form a basis of future actions.

+7. Intellectual property rights are an important incentive for the development of new health-care products.
+This incentive alone does not meet the need for the development of new products to fight diseases where the potential paying market is small or uncertain.

+8. The Doha Ministerial Declaration on the TRIPS Agreement and Public Health confirms that the agreement does not and should not prevent Members from taking measures to protect public health.
+The declaration, while reiterating commitment to the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), affirms that the Agreement can and should be interpreted and implemented in a manner supportive of the rights of WTO Members to protect public health and, in particular, to promote access to medicines for all.

+9. Article 7 of the TRIPS agreement states that "the protection and enforcement of intellectual property rights should contribute to the promotion of technological innovation into the transfer and dissemination of technology, to the mutual advantage of producers and users of technological knowledge and in a manner conducive to social and economic welfare, and to a balance of rights and obligations".

+10. The Universal Declaration of Human Rights provides that "everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits" and that "everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author".

+11. The price of medicines is one of the factors that can impede access to treatment.

+12. International intellectual property agreements contain flexibilities that could facilitate increased access to pharmaceutical products by developing countries.
 However, developing countries may face obstacles in the use of these flexibilities.
-These countries may benefit, inter alia, from technical assistance. (consensus)
+These countries may benefit, inter alia, from technical assistance.